isc-projects/stork/doc/install.rst

 .. note::

-   Make sure the actual password is stronger than 'stork', which is trivial to guess.
+   Make sure the actual password is stronger than "stork", which is trivial to guess.
    Using default passwords is a security risk.
-Stork puts no restrictions on the characters used in the database passwords nor on their length.
+Stork puts no restrictions on the characters used in the database passwords, nor on their length.
 In particular, it accepts passwords containing spaces, quotes, double quotes, and other special characters.
 Please also consider using the ``stork-tool`` to generate a random password.